Class III Wildlife

 The Captive Wildlife Office regulates mammals, birds, reptiles, and amphibians.
 All other classes of animals (fish, insects, arachnids, invertebrates, etc.) are not regulated by the Captive Wildlife Office and possession, sale, or exhibition of such animals is not authorized under any Captive Wildlife permit/license.

 FWC does not regulate possession, sale, or exhibition of domestic species.
-The following species are considered domestic and, therefore, are not considered Class III wildlife and are not regulated by FWC: domestic cats and dogs (see FAQs for further information regarding hybrids), rats, mice, rabbits, ferrets, gerbils, hamsters, guinea pigs, cattle, horses, sheep, goats, domestic pigs, poultry, peafowl, llamas, and camels.
+The following species are considered domestic and, therefore, are not considered Class III wildlife and are not regulated by FWC: domestic cats and dogs (see FAQs for further information regarding hybrids), hamsters, guinea pigs, domestic rats and mice, cattle, horses, domestic pigs, poultry, peafowl, and llamas.

 Additional information for Class III wildlife